(Disclosure: Some of the links below may be affiliate links)

 6. Not considering big expenses

 The easy solution for this is to spread the expenses for several months.
-But I do not really like this since the budget does not fit reality.
-Since now I am saving much more than before, this has improved this problem.
+But I do not like this since the budget does not fit reality.
+Now I am saving much more than before.
+This has improved this problem.
 I am more careful.
 Also, I am trying to think in advance of possible expenses like this.
 But I do not yet have a perfect solution to this problem.

 7. Spending too much on computers

-The last of my budgeting mistakes has been spending way too much on computers.
-For many things, I am quite frugal.
-For instance, I spend very little on clothing, going out, and groceries.
+The last of my budgeting mistakes is spending too much on computers.
+For many things, I am pretty frugal.
+For instance, I spend little on clothing, going out, and groceries.
 However, I do have a problem with spending on Technology.
 I am a big geek for computers and servers.
 I have played computer games for more than 15 years.
 And I also like home automation.
 All this did not come cheap at all.

 My desktop computer is a large tower case with two computers inside, and I have three monitors.
 Together, it is probably worth something like 5000 CHF.
 And this is not the worse.
 I also have servers.
 I have a very tall computer rack (240 cm tall) with seven servers and networking utilities.